-Scaddabush SSSG(2) performance for Q2 2017 includes three Scaddabush locations (Richmond Hill, Ontario, Mississauga, Ontario, and Yonge and Gerrard in downtown Toronto, Ontario).
-Scaddabush generated SSSG(2) of 14.1% and 13.2% in Q2 2017 and YTD 2017, respectively, reflecting the continued strong performance of the Scaddabush brand.
+Scaddabush SSSG(2) performance for Q4 2017 includes three Scaddabush locations (Richmond Hill and Mississauga, Ontario, and Yonge and Gerrard in downtown Toronto).
+Scaddabush generated SSSG(2) of 10.6% and 13.1% in Q4 2017 and Fiscal 2017, respectively, reflecting the continued strong performance of the Scaddabush brand.
+During the quarter, a new Scaddabush restaurant was opened in Etobicoke, Ontario near the Sherway Gardens shopping centre.
 During Q1 2017, effective March 19, 2017, SIR permanently closed the Alice Fazooli's location in Oakville, Ontario and opened a new Scaddabush restaurant at this location at the beginning of Q2 2017 on April 5, 2017.
-During Q2 2017, effective June 18, 2017, SIR permanently closed the Alice Fazooli's location in Vaughan, Ontario and opened a new Scaddabush restaurant at this location subsequent to Q2 2017 on July 5, 2017.
-Beginning in the quarter that each of these Alice Fazooli's restaurants were closed, their respective sales will be excluded, retroactively, from the calculation of SSS(2), similar to any permanently closed location.
-Accordingly, the Q2 2017 and YTD 2017 SSSG(2) performance for Scaddabush does not include the Alice Fazooli's locations in Oakville or Vaughan, Ontario.
-The new Scaddabush locations in Scarborough, Ontario and on Front Street in downtown Toronto are also excluded from the calculation of SSSG(2) in Q2 2017 and YTD 2017, since they were not open for the entire comparable periods in 2017 and 2016.
+During Q2 2017, effective June 18, 2017, SIR permanently closed the Alice Fazooli's location in Vaughan, Ontario and opened a new Scaddabush restaurant at this location during Q3 2017 on July 5, 2017.
+Beginning in the quarter that each of these Alice Fazooli's restaurants were closed, their respective sales have been excluded from the calculation of SSSG(2) for that quarter and the current year-to-date, similar to any permanently closed location.
+Accordingly, the Fiscal 2017 SSSG(2) performance for Scaddabush does not include the Alice Fazooli's locations in Oakville or Vaughan, Ontario.
+The new Scaddabush locations in Scarborough, on Front Street in downtown Toronto, and in Etobicoke are also excluded from the calculation of SSSG(2) in Q4 2017 and Fiscal 2017, since they were not open for the entire comparable periods in 2017 and 2016.